-The PFTs are increased or reduced according to the rules given in tables 4 and 5.
-The transitions are computed sequentially according to the numbering in tables 4 and 5.
+The PFTs are increased or reduced according to the rules given in tables 5 and 6.
+The transitions are computed sequentially according to the numbering in tables 5 and 6.
 The forward translation starts with transitions from and to cropland followed by urban transitions.
 Thereafter, the remaining pasture and rangeland transitions are computed.
+Transitions from forest to non-
-Transitions from forest to non-forested vegetation and vice versa are not considered in the forward translation because these fields are zero in LUH2.

-- 180 Consequently, afforestation and deforestation only occur if land-use transitions related to land use classes urban, cropland, rangeland, and pasture are present.
+- 200 forested vegetation (i.e., shrubland and grassland) and vice versa are not considered in the forward translation because these fields are zero in original LUH2 scenario data.
+Consequently, future afforestation and deforestation only occur if land-use transitions related to land use classes urban, cropland, rangeland, and pasture are present.
+An exception is made for the three scenarios SSP1/RCP1.9, SSP1/RCP2.6, and SSP5/RCP4.5, where a separate dataset is provided for afforestation (Sect.
+2.3.2).
 The backward translation also starts with cropland and urban transitions.
-Since the historical transitions from urban to any other LUH2 land use class are zero, these transitions are not considered.
-The backward translation continues with the pasture and rangeland transitions - Since the vegetation fractions differ between the LANDMATE PFT map, used as the basemap for LUCAS LUC, and LUH2 (e.g. the spatial distribution of forest fraction), the rules are designed to be flexible.
-In order to ensure that crop and urban changes are as close as possible to the changes provided by LUH2, transition to crops are not as strict regarding the treatment of the PFTs that occupied the grid cell previously.
-For example, during the transition of forest to cropland (FOR2CRO in table 4) the LUT checks if enough forest is available.
+Since the historical transitions from urban to any other - 205 LUH2 land use class are zero, these transitions are not considered are not listed in table 6.
+The backward translation continues with the pasture and rangeland transitions.

+Since the vegetation fractions differ between the LANDMATE PFT map, used as the basemap for LUCAS LUC, and LUH2 (e.g., the spatial distribution of forest fraction), the rules are designed to be flexible.
+In order to ensure that crop and urban changes are as close as possible to the changes provided by LUH2, transition to crops are not as strict regarding the treatment 210 of the PFTs that occupied the grid cell previously.
+For example, during the transition of forest to cropland (FOR2CRO in table 5) the LUT checks if enough tree PFTs are available.
 If this is not the case shrub PFTs are reduced and in a subsequent step also the grass PFTs, given that the sum of forest and shrub PFTs is still smaller than the transitions.
-The reduction of a PFT group is done until its fraction is zerd
+The reduction of a PFT group is done until its fraction is zero.

-For each transition in tables 4 and 5, the relative PFT-fractions remain constant within each PFT group (Table 1).
+For each transition in tables 5 and 6, the relative PFT-fractions remain constant within each PFT group (Table 2).
 For example, an increase in non-forest vegetation would lead to an increase in all shrub and grass PFTs that are present within a grid cell.
-If a PFT-fraction is not present in a certain grid cell but is supposed to increase, the PFT-fractions are taken from the corresponding background map (Sect.
+If a PFT class (e.g., tree PFTs) is not present in a certain grid cell but is supposed to increase, the relative fractions for this class are taken from the corresponding background map (Sect.
 2.2.1).
-Bare ground and swamps remain unchanged because there is no information about here ground or welland abaptee in the LUH2 dataset and there is no additional information available that could justify a conversion of bare ground or wetlands to vegetation or crops, or any other land cover type, or vice versa.
-Hence, land cover changes related to desertification, cropland expansion into the desert, and drainage of wetlands are not included in the LUCAS LUC dataset.
+Bare ground and swamps remain unchanged because there is no information about bare ground or wetland changes in the LUH2 dataset and there is no additional information available that could justify a conversion of bare ground or wetlands to vegetation or crops or vice versa.
+Hence, land cover changes related to desertification, cropland expansion into the desert, and drainage of wetlands are not included in the LUCAS 220 LUC dataset.